 To guide our feet into the way of peace.”
 Luke 1:78-79 (NASB)

-Many of us did wander aimlessly in the darkness at one time or another in our lives.
-But by the grace of God, the light of Christ has risen upon us, beginning a new day, and shining a beacon of hope and salvation for all who would reach out to Him in faith.
-Jesus will gladly grant all who turn to Him divine blessings, a great benefit of being called children of righteousness.
+Many of us believers once wandered aimlessly in the darkness.
+But by the grace of God, the Light of Christ has risen upon us, beginning a new day, and shining a beacon of hope and salvation into the lives of all who would reach out to Him in faith.
+Jesus will gladly grant all who turn to Him His full and divine blessing, with great benefit to all believers who thus become children of righteousness.

-As Jesus walked throughout the land of Israel, His light shined wherever He went.
+As Jesus walked throughout the land of Israel, His light shined upon believers wherever He went.
+As recorded about Jesus by the gospel writer, Matthew:

 13 And leaving Nazareth he went and lived in Capernaum by the sea, in the territory of Zebulun and Naphtali, 14 so that what was spoken by the prophet Isaiah might be fulfilled: